 The Height of Luxury

-Still rightly associated with luxury, edge gilding is perhaps the ultimate print-finishing technique.
-We use edge gilding for a variety of applications such as playing cards, pads, business cards and invitations.
+Still rightly associated with luxury, gilding is perhaps the ultimate print-finishing technique.
+We use it for a variety of applications such as business cards, playing cards, pads and wedding invitations.

-If you would like to use our Edge Gilding service for your next project get in contact with us today to discuss what we can do for you.
+If you would like to use our gilding service for your next project get in contact with us today to discuss what we can do for you.